cloudposse/terraform-datadog-platform/modules/monitors/README.md

 #### Special Notes

-Note that `restricted_roles_map` provides a convenient way to specify the `restricted_roles` attribute of the monitor.
-This is a map of monitors to sets of Datadog role names.
-If provided, this will override the `restricted_roles` attribute of the monitor definition.
-If not provided, the `restricted_roles` attribute of the monitor definition will be used, but be aware this the attribute value is a list of unique role identifiers, not role names.

 The `alert_tags` input is provided for convenience.
 It is used to add notification tags to the monitor message.
 However, it does not check to see if the tags are already present.
 If the tags are already present, they will still be added again.
 Thus, if you define a monitor via JSON, and then you use `alert_tags` when creating it, and then export the JSON representation of the created monitor definition, it will not match because of the added tags.

+Note that `restricted_roles_map` provides a convenient way to specify the `restricted_roles` attribute of the monitor.
+This is a map of monitors to sets of Datadog unique role identifiers.
+If provided, this will override the `restricted_roles` attribute of the monitor definition.
+If not provided, the `restricted_roles` attribute of the monitor definition will be used, if present.

 ### Legacy schema (deprecated)